 Say the following: I am strong.
 I am powerful.
 I am a difference maker.

-Lesson: When we aren’t conscious of the “I am” statements we are making in the backs of our minds throughout the day, we may be falling into the trapped of repeating negative affirmations to ourselves… without even realizing it!
+Lesson: When we aren’t conscious of the “I am” statements we are making in the back of our minds throughout the day, we may be falling into the trap of repeating negative affirmations to ourselves… without even realizing it!
 If you are saying to yourself, “I am ugly.
 I am worthless.
-I won’t amount to anything,” these imprint on your psyche subconsciously.
+I won’t amount to anything,” these leave an imprint on your subconscious.
 Thus, you will begin attracting things and people into your life who affirm these negative impressions of yourself.
 In turn, you will begin to believe that you don’t deserve anything better.

 Sacral Chakra (Sanskrit: Swadhisthana)